lisnielsm/gateways/README.md

 ```
 npm run test
 ```
+and follow the instructions.
 It must be verified that all the tests passed correctly.

 To test the Cypress tests, it can be done in two different ways: the first is to run the tests in the background and obtain a report on the console of the tests carried out, this is done with the command:
 ```